We wait, and the story of the prodigal son becomes more real.

 “The brother is hurt, and I can kinda understand why, now.”

 How has your released friend departed?
-Are there any similarities, or differences, with how the son goes in a suddenly different direction?
+Are there any similarities, or differences, with how this son goes in a suddenly different direction?

 “Well, T— didn’t tell any of us, or ask for anything.”